preciofishbone/OmniaDocs/my-workplace/my-recent-documents/index.rst

 My Recent Documents
 ===========================

 You can use the My Recent Documents control on any publishing page.
 The control displays a list of all documents the logged in user recently has edited.
-Here's and example:
+Here's an example:

 .. image:: my-recent-documents.png